 November is officially here, and whether you’re on the countdown to Christmas or are in absolute denial that 2019 is just around the corner, there’s plenty to do to keep you distracted.
 Whether you like fireworks, car shows or world-class photography—London has it all (no surprises there) and it doesn’t have to cost you a penny!

 Bonfire Night Weekend | Nov 2nd – 5th

 Now, there are plenty of grand displays and local spots to check out, depending on the vibe you want for you Guy Fawkes Night this year.
 We have all your best options, so be sure to have a look for all things free, family-orientated and laser-based.

 A great chance to see over 125 veteran, vintage, classic and modern cars as well as learn about the electric future of transport too.
 Every year Regent Street is pedetrianised for this family-friendly day out which includes costumes, performances and plenty of hands-on opportunities.

 The Lord Mayor’s Show

 This is an ancient tradition filled with British pomp and grandeur, taking place every year since 1215.
-Created to celebrate the city’s right to elect it’s own mayor by King John, the new Lord Mayor must travel from London City and travel to Westminster.
-Today, this means a huge 3 mi procession with flotillas, marching bands and performers galore, as well as the mayor in a 250-year-old stage coach.
+Created to celebrate the city’s right to elect it’s own mayor by King John, the new Lord Mayor must travel from London City to Westminster.
+Today, this means a huge 3 mile procession with flotillas, marching bands and performers galore, as well as the mayor in a 250-year-old stage coach.